Caroní Municipality: Shield

-In the second quarter, the present and the future are represented.
-The red teardrop-shaped triangle signifies the struggle, the human effort to convert the mining wealth and use the country's energy and put it into production.
-The shield crowned in the wavy lines represents two rivers, the Orinoco and the Caroní, the round millstone, symbolizes the name of the Father of the Nation, the state and the first widely productive human machine.
+In the second quarter, the red teardrop-shaped triangle symbolizes both the present and the future, representing the struggle and human effort to convert mining wealth into productive energy for the country.
+The shield crowned in the wavy lines represents two rivers, the Orinoco and the Caroní; the round millstone symbolizes the name of the Father of the Nation, the state, and the first widely productive human machine.
 At the bottom is a yellow ribbon that identifies the most important dates in the life of Santo Tomé de Guayana.

-Geomorphology
+Geology and geomorphology

-In Ciudad Guayana there are three types of landscapes: Plain, Peniplanicie and Lomerio.
+In Ciudad Guayana there are three types of landscapes: plain, peniplanicie, and lomerío.
 The topography of flat landscapes is flat with slopes between 0-4%.
-The flat landscapes have a severely undulating topography with slopes of 4-16% and the Lomerio landscapes have undulating to heavily undulating topography and are made up of hills whose slopes are greater than 8%.
+The flat landscapes have a severely undulating topography with slopes of 4-16%, and the Lomerio landscapes have undulating to heavily undulating terrain and are made up of hills whose slopes are greater than 8%.

-Geology

-Recent sedimentary deposits above the Imataca geological projection.
-It has alluvial deposits of gravel and sand, clayey deposits and loins of feldspathic and graonitic greisses.
+The Imataca geological projection is surrounded by recent sedimentary deposits.
+It has alluvial deposits of gravel and sand, clayey deposits, and loams of feldspathic and granitic gneisses.

-Flora
+Flora and fauna

-It is an area that offers a diversity of flora, this diversity can be explained by the great stability of the Massif Guayana throughout the geological ages, which was only affected by climatic changes, mainly during periods of severe drought.
+It is an area that offers a diversity of flora; this diversity can be explained by the immense stability of the Massif Guayana throughout the geological ages, which was only affected by climatic changes, mainly during periods of severe drought.

-Wildlife

 The importance of fauna lies in its value as a food source.
 It is an element of considerable importance, as it directly intervenes in the food cycle.
-The following were recorded: tapir, vaquiro, capybara, deer, cunaguaro, porcupine, macaw, hummingbird, cristofué, heron, zapoara, aimara, rattlesnake, verdegallo snake, terecay, among others.
+The following were recorded: tapir, vaquiro, capybara, deer, cunaguaro, porcupine, macaw, hummingbird, cristofué, heron, zapoara, aimara, rattlesnake, verdegallo snake, and terecay, among others.

 Hydrography

-Most of the territory is formed by the Calinoso Massif of Ciudad Guayana, which is characterized by being a sector of low mountains with moderate or strongly undulating peneplains, whose heights vary between 40 and 350 meters above sea level, flanked by the Sierra Imataca to the North-East and Serra da Carambola to the South, where the most significant elevations are found, such as the Serra do Azul (556 m.a.s.l.) and Murciélago (455 m.a.s.l.).
-The municipality is bathed by the Orinoco and Caroní rivers.
+Most of the territory is formed by the Calinoso Massif of Ciudad Guayana, which is characterized by being a sector of low mountains with moderate or strongly undulating peneplains, whose heights vary between 40 and 350 meters above sea level, flanked by the Sierra Imataca to the northeast and Serra da Carambola to the south, where the most significant elevations are found, such as the Serra do Azul (556 m.a.s.l.) and Murciélago (455 m.a.s.l.).
+The Orinoco and Caron rivers bathe the municipality.
 The Upata Rivers and their Yocoima and El Platanal tributaries drain into the former's basin, while the small La Ceiba River flows westward.
-The Ure and Retumbo rivers pay homage to the latter mainly.
+The Ure and Retumbo rivers pay homage mainly to the latter.

 Economy

 Ciudad Guayana is the headquarters of the basic companies that form the C.V.G.
-(Corporación Venezolana de Guayana) such as Alcasa, Venalum, Bauxilum, Carbonorca (primary aluminum products, alumina and carbon anodes for the aluminum industry, respectively), Ferrominera (extraction, processing and marketing of iron).
+(Corporación Venezolana de Guayana), such as Alcasa, VenalumBauxilum, andum, Carbonorca (primary aluminum products, alumina and carbon anodes for the aluminum industry, respectively) and Ferrominera (extraction, processing, and marketing of iron).
 It is also the headquarters of Alfredo Maneiro SIDOR (Siderúrgica del Orinoco) (a company nationalized by President Hugo Chávez in April 2008).
 Also based in this sector of the city are Venezuela's main electricity producer, Edelca, and the entity that promotes economic activity in the area, the Venezuelan Corporation of Guayana.